flyinfish/quarkus-langchain4j--samples-azure-openai/helloworld/README.md

 mvn quarkus:dev
 ```

-invoke rest with `curl localhost:8080/hello` or with swagger-ui
+invoke rest with `curl localhost:8080/hello` or with swagger-ui.